csgroen/RTN_example_TCGA_LIHC/README.md

 Pre-process list of regulatory elements (transcription factors)
 ===============================================================

-We'll woth with the same 807 transcription factors (TFs) used by M. A. A. Castro et al. (2016) with a breast cancer transcriptional network reconstruction.
+We'll woth with the same 807 transcription factors (TFs) used by Castro et al. (2016) with a breast cancer transcriptional network reconstruction.
 Since the TCGA annotations do not use Ensembl Gene IDs, we'll match the TFs by HGNC symbol and then find the Ensembl Gene IDs.

 ``` r
 #-- Get list of regulatory elements